sybrew/the-seo-framework/readme.txt

 		* qTranslate X URL compatibility file.
 It now works without it.
 		* Donncha Domain Mapping URL compatibility file.
 Be sure to set a preferred canonical scheme.
 		* WPMUdev Mapping URL generation enhancements and compatibility file.
 Be sure to set a preferred canonical scheme.
-		* The following browsers are no longer supported:
+		* The following browsers are no longer supported, and your admin experience might be degraded using them:
+			/
+			* TODO confirm this list, this is based on assumptions.
 			* Internet explorer 10 and below.
-			* Safari 10 and below.
+			* Safari 9 and below.
-			* All on iOS 9 and below.
+			* All browsers on iOS 9 and below.
 			* Chrome 53 and below.
 			* Firefox 48 and below.
+			* NOTE: This only accounts for the WordPress administrative dashboard.
+This change doesn't affect your website visitors.
 	* **Fixed:**
 		/
 		* XSL stylesheet no longer prepends query arguments, but instead appends them.
 This fixes, for example, issues when using WPML query string parameters.